arwes/arwes/docs/animation/animation-system.md

 And the node component will receive the following props:

-- `animation: Object` - A copy of the animation settings processed for the component.
-But also some new properties.
-    - `updateDuration: Function` - A reference to the `Animation` component method of the same name.
-It can be called on `componentDidMount`.
+- `animationRef: Animation` - A reference to the `<Animation />` component instance.
 - `flow: Object` - The animation flow state.
-It indicates in what point of the animation flow the component is.
+It indicates in which point of the animation flow the component is.
     - `status: string` - One of `entering`, `entered`, `exiting`, `exited`.
     - `entering: boolean`